Rahul-Gadadhar/Shazam-Clone/README.md

-Cloningshazam
+#Enhancing Search Engine Relevance for Video Subtitles

-Cloningshazam is a Python project that processes subtitle data from a SQLite database, cleans and chunks the text, and stores embeddings in a ChromaDB collection.
+This app is a project that processes subtitle data from a SQLite database, cleans and chunks the text, and stores embeddings in a ChromaDB collection.
 It then leverages Whisper for audio transcription and a SentenceTransformer model to perform similarity searches against the stored subtitle embeddings.

-Features
+#Features

 Subtitle Extraction: Reads and decodes subtitle data from a zipped SQLite database.